CafeOBJ/cafeobj/manual/md/reference.md

 TODO -- should we give more details here -- unclear to me.

 ## `regularize signature` switch ## {#switch-regularize-signature}

 See [`regularize](#regularize)

 ## `require <feature> [ <pathname> ]` ## {#require}

-requires a feature, which usually denotes a set of module definitions.
+Requires a feature, which usually denotes a set of module definitions.
 Given this command, the system searches for a file named the feature, and read the file if found.
 If a pathname is given, the system searches for a file named the pathname instead.

 Related: [`provide`](#provide)

 ## `reset` ## {#reset}